Lion's Head in Ontario is a cliffside paradise with sandy beaches and turquoise water

-Located on the Bruce Peninsula just South of Tobermory, Lion's Head resembles a tropical paradise because of its calm, clear, turquoise waters, white sandy beaches, and lush parks with countless trails.
+Lion's Head, located on the Bruce Peninsula just South of Tobermory in Ontario, resembles a tropical paradise because of its calm, clear, turquoise waters, white sandy beaches, and lush parks with countless trails.

 It's the perfect spot to head for a weekend, or an entire week away.
 The only problem is that you might never want to come home.

 The town gets its name from the resemblance of a lion's head along the Niagara Escarpment.
 The abundance of limestone rock formations make it the ideal backdrop for canoeing, kayaking, hiking, and rock climbing.

 One of the most iconic attractions in Lion's Head is the picturesque Lion's Head Lighthouse.
 Set beneath the Niagara Escarpment, this small but mighty lighthouse was built in 1903 and has been rebuilt several times due to harsh weather conditions.